ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/wifi.md

 | 802.11n | 2009 | 6.5 - 600 | Both 2.4 Ghz and 5 Ghz |
 | 802.11ac | 2013 | 6.5 - 1000 | 5 Ghz |

 Today, new access points and computers support all a/b/g/n/ac standards, and most embedded devices offer only a/b/g/n capability.
-The device and the access point negotiate speed and standard automatically without requiring user configuration.git check
+The device and the access point negotiate speed and standard automatically without requiring a user configuration.git check.

 ## Wi-Fi in Mbed OS